cbirkenstock/File-Management-System-React/README.md

 ## Your notes

 - This was an interesting assignment!
 Looking at it further I realized that only about half of the project was finished unlike we thought.
-That means I did in fact end up doing most of story 3 and all of story 4 (showing a preview of a document was already done but I had to show the preview of the contents of a folder meaning I still have to create a grid view and the compoinents for showing file contents).
+That means I did in fact end up doing most of story 3 and all of story 4 (showing a preview of a document was already done but I had to show the preview of the contents of a folder meaning I still have to create a grid view and the components for showing file contents).

 - I also made a few executive decisions but those can also be easily changed - for example I made it so that a folder is only activated when you click it and it's closed. when it's open and you click it again I removed the preview because you are technically closing the content you were selecting so nothing should be shown.
-To change that all that would have to be done is removing appContext.setSelectedfile(file) to outside the if statement checking if the folder is opened or closed
+To change that all that would have to be done is removing appContext.setSelectedfile(file) to outside the if statement checking if the folder is opened or closed.
+Figure it doesn't matter either way since this is just a technical assessment but thought it would be good to explain.

-- The first additional feature I focused on was adding two search bars -- one in the nav bar to give a quick top-level view of the roote folders and documents and one within the preview to find specific files within a folder
+- The first additional feature I focused on was adding two search bars -- one in the nav bar to give a quick top-level view of the root folders and documents and one within the preview to find specific files within a folder

 - the second additional feature was creating a modal preview feature.
-Now, if you click a document within the preview screen, it will popup with it's details instead of taking up the whole page
+Now, if you click a document within the preview screen, it will pop up with it's details instead of taking up the whole page

 - Timing is a bit difficult for me to tell since I didn't do it in one sitting and most of the technically difficulties/learning curve was learning Material UI since that is what was set up from the applicant who previously began filling this out.
-If I take out the time from reading the documentation to udnerstand the code already written with Material UI as well as the time taken to think/test possible features, I would say it was probably within 4-5 hours or so.
-I could probably have shaved this time down a bit if I didn't spend some time really trying to get something things to work closely to how I originally wanted.
+If I take out the time from reading the documentation to understand the code already written with Material UI as well as the time taken to think/test possible features, I would say it was probably within 4-5 hours or so.
+I could probably have shaved this time down a bit if I didn't spend time really trying to get some things to work in a particular way I wanted.
 For example, figuring out a good way to dynamically change the number of rows in a grid view took some time where I could have just left it at a static number.
 I spent the time on it though becuase I figured more effort is always good!

 - I think the difficulty here was reasonable -- it's always good to have a test that is like what the actual work will be.
 The instructions were also very clear.

-- I forgot to do git updates throughout so I just removed all my features and then added them one by one and pushed for your convenience
+- I forgot to do git updates throughout sorry!

 - Thank you for the test!
 I enjoyed working on it and I hope to be able to show you more soon!